 Several protagonists featured in the Grand Theft Auto series certainly qualify: Tommy Vercetti (a mobster willing to kill anyone for money and not feel any remorse for his actions), Luis Fernando Lopez (besides a thug with feel no remorse, he actually seems to enjoy) and Trevor Phillips (a Ax Crazy committing atrocities simply because he likes it).

-And come several antagonists to this trope: Lance Vance, Tenpenny and Pulaski, T-Bone Mendez, Catalina, Dimitri Rascalov, Billy Grey and Ray Bulgarin.
+And come several antagonists to this trope: Lance Vance, Tenpenny and Pulaski, T-Bone Mendez, Catalina, Dimitri Rascalov, Billy Grey, Ray Bulgarin, and Steve Haines.

 A friendly nerdy character in Bully flat out calls Gary, your supposed "ally" in the game, a sociopath, to which the main character doesn't know what that means.
 It turns out the nerd was right, and all it took was for Gary to run out of medication to become a sadistic sociopathic lunatic who takes control of the entire school, ties up the headmaster, and then attempts to take over the entire town.